Welcome to Bohol

 Button

-Over 1,260 grass-covered limestone hills spread across 50 square kilometres.
-During dry season, the grass turns chocolate brown.
+This is up to 1,776, grass-covered limestone hills spread across 50 square kilometres.
+During the dry season, the green grass dries out and turns a distinct, rich brown colour, creating a "chocolate" landscape that gives them their name.
 Nobody knows exactly how they formed.
-The viewing deck in Carmen gives you the full panorama.
+The viewing deck in Carmen offers a full panorama.
 ATV rides take you through the foothills.
 It is on the UNESCO World Heritage tentative list and one of the most photographed landscapes in Southeast Asia.

 • Scuba diver exploring underwater coral reefs near Bohol Philippines a popular activity for guests at Pure Shores Villa